jmamath/DT1822/README.md

 The transcript is available at *karakterutskrift.pdf*

-I had a month (12 June to 12 July) to implement two generative models on multiple datasets, and try to improve their performance.
+I had a month (June 12th to July 12th) to implement two generative models on UCI datasets for regression tasks.
+Then a second implementation where asked, the goal being to improve the performance.
 Check the report *report.pdf*

 Every notebook can be run in google colab with Python 3.
 Make sure to enable the GPU to make the experiments faster.